Selling online with WordPress?

 Nicolas Maillard from ABSOLUTE Web told me he worked on a project of 560 products and 1500 variations (we will soon see what it is), all in French/English.

-I don’t think we can call this project a “little shop”, do we?
+I don't think we can call this project a “little shop”, can we?

 Then we agree.
 If you install this kind of website on a bad web hosting solution, it will be difficult to work.
 The server must offer enough resources.

 Now that you have a global vision of WooCommerce, I would like to draw your attention to 3 issues before rushing headlong into the configuration of your shop.

 To give you an idea, Ecommerce represented a growing share of the retail market in 2018, taking a 14.3% share of total retail sales last year, up from 12.9% in 2017 and 11.6% in 2016 (source).

 Today, buying online is no longer scary.
 When you order, you know that delivery will work.

 And not to mention physical products, more and more people are willing to subscribe to video on-demand services, book stays, and participate in fundraising campaigns.

 Even though starting an e-commerce project is a little more complicated than setting up a blog.